 More No Party Affiliation (NPA) voters are registering each month.

-Our analysis of voter trends suggests that the majority of Florida voters will be NPA in the next decade and produce a significant shift in Florida’s electoral laws.
+Our analysis of voter trends suggests that the plurality of Florida voters will be NPA in the next decade and produce a significant shift in Florida’s electoral laws.
 With more NPA voters, we expect a move to open primaries and a continuing decline in the power of parties to influence electoral outcomes.

 We do not believe however, that the growth of NPA voters or a move to open primaries will necessarily decrease partisanship or ideological conflict.